kudulab/docker-k8s-dojo/README.md

 Main use case: to deploy services on top of k8s infrastructure.

 ### Configuration
-Those files are used inside gitide docker image:
+Those files are used inside the docker image:

 1. `~/.ssh/config` -- will be generated on docker container start
 2. `~/.ssh/id_rsa` -- it must exist locally, because it is a secret